timm/shortr/etc/src/docs/stats.md

 independent and dependent columns, respectively).
 Pairs of (x,y) columns are summarized in `BIN`s (and adjacent `BIN`s that have similar y distributions are merged).
 `SOME` is a helper
-class for `NUM`s that retains some sample of all the numerics in that column. i
+class for `NUM`s that retains some sample of all the numerics in that column.

 Everything else is just tiny extensions to the above object model. e.g. decision `TREE`s are built by recursively finding the `BIN`s that best distinguish different `ROW`s.